 Webstor, not to be confused with 1980s TV character Webster, was a figure I never had as a kid, but always coveted.
 His looks weren’t as striking to me as characters like Clawful or Whiplash, but his action feature was endlessly fascinating.

-Webstor, or Black Widow as he was originally known, first appears in the December 1982 Masters of the Universe Bible by Michael Halperin:
+Webstor, or Black Widow as he was originally known, first appears in writing in the December 1982 Masters of the Universe Bible by Michael Halperin:

 BLACK WIDOW* – as his name suggests, this creepy individual has no scruples whatever.
 His chief asset is the ability to spin a strong web line in order to climb, snare and imprison those against whom he seeks revenge.

 Update: Rebecca Salari Taylor recently shared some early concept art by Mark Taylor.
 The figure was designed around the time Mark was working on concepts for both He-Man and Conan, and Mark thought this character might serve as one of Skeletor’s henchman.
 If you look closely at the head/face, all the design details for Webstor are there, minus his additional eyes.
 The coloring is, of course, quite different, and this character doesn’t have a spider theme.
 The artwork appears to be undated, but this would have been done early in 1981.

 It seems apparent now that Roger Sweet used the face/head from Mark’s drawing, and repurposed it for Webstor.
 Combining the head from Mark’s green henchman and the body from Mark’s Skeletor design, Roger added new armor and modified the color scheme to help set the character apart.
 According to The Power and Honor Foundation Catalog, Roger intended for the figure’s differential pulley system to run through the body of the figure itself.
 To save costs (and perhaps because a grappling hook from a figure’s head doesn’t make a great deal of sense), engineers moved the mechanism to the back of Webstor’s armor.